SuperOffice/SDK-Doc/Customer.Service.Support/ui/mainmenu.md

 ## Items

-Items are the level-2 entries in the menu.
+Items are the level-2 entries of the menu.

 ### Integer getNumItems(Integer group)